Find Affordable College Courses

 The colleges and universities below are the most popular for history majors pursuing a bachelor's degree.

-Our 2023 rankings named Southern New Hampshire University the most popular school in New Hampshire for history students working on their bachelor’s degree.
-Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit school with a very large student population.
+Our analysis found Southern New Hampshire University to be the most popular school for history students who want to pursue a bachelor’s degree in New Hampshire.
+Located in the medium-sized suburb of Manchester, SNHU is a private not-for-profit school with a fairly large student population.

 About 47% of the students majoring in history at the school are women while 53% are male.

-Full History at Southern New Hampshire University Report
+Read full report on History at Southern New Hampshire University

 #2